 HOW RETIREMENT ACCOUNT MANAGERS MAKE MONEY

-Let’s take a step back, and try to understand why the world is the way it is.
+Let’s take a step back, and try to understand why the world is the way it is and the self-directed IRA.
 When you sign up for an account with a third-party provider like Fidelity, what do they get out of it?
 The one word answer is: money.
 (But you knew that already)

 How do they get your money?
 With your provider you can choose to have your retirement money go in one of three directions.